evfinkn/etoolboxjax/README.md

 For a more in-depth example of counter usage, see [here](./demo.html).

 An example of using the `etoolbox` package is shown below.
-(Note that this extension is still in development and currently being refactored, so the example won't work yet.)

 ```latex
 \newcounter{sum}